Governance is the process of setting strategic goals and direction, and ensuring accountability.

 The Agency relies on a set of Internal Control Standards aimed to ensure the achievement of its objectives.
 As a result, the Agency established the organizational structure and the internal control systems that are in line with the framework and with the risk environment in which it operates.

 As part of the internal control systems in place to ensure legality and regularity, the Agency implements specific measures to prevent and detect fraudulent behaviours, including an anti-fraud strategy.

 EU-OSHA is subject to internal and external audits providing independent advice, opinions and recommendations on the quality and functioning of internal control systems and on the Agency’s compliance with EU financial and other regulations.

-The Governing Board adopted the European Code of Good Administrative Behaviour.
+The Management Board adopted the European Code of Good Administrative Behaviour.